the practical kitchen

 • Head over to my no-knead bread recipe for instructions on how to use a banneton or brotform to shape this whole wheat dough, for more detailed tips on doing a longer cold rise in the fridge, and more!

-• You should absolutely feel free to experiment with adjusting the hydration levels and the ratio of whole wheat flour to all-purpose flour in this recipe to find your perfect version!
-Remember, the more you increase the water and whole wheat flour, the weaker the gluten network will be.
-The more you decrease them, the stronger the gluten network will be, and the airier the interior crumb will be.
+• Experiment with adjusting the hydration levels and the ratio of whole wheat flour to all-purpose flour in this recipe to find your perfect version!

-• Getting a nice tall loaf of bread depends on proper proofing, your shaping technique, and can be affected by the size of your Dutch oven.
-I got the best results baking this in a 5.5 quart Dutch oven.
-If you used a bigger (7+ quart) Dutch oven, if your dough was overproofed at all, or if you didn't create enough surface tension when you shaped the dough, these are all things that can cause a loaf to bake up with a flatter shape.
+• Getting a tall, domed loaf of bread depends on proper proofing, your shaping technique, and can be affected by the size of your Dutch oven.
+I got the best results baking this whole wheat bread in a 5.5 quart Dutch oven.
+If you used a bigger Dutch oven, if your dough was overproofed at all, or if you didn't create enough surface tension when you shaped the dough, these are all things that can cause a loaf to bake up with a flatter shape.

 half of a chicken salad sandwich on whole wheat bread with a toothpick in it.